 Step 1: Find Out If You’ve Been Penalized

 It’s very easy.
-You just need to log into your Webmaster tools account and navigate to Manual Actions section.
+Make sure you’ve added your store to Google Webmaster Tools first.
+Then, you just need to log into your Webmaster Tools account and navigate to Manual Actions section.

 Go to Webmaster Tools and log in.
 Choose your store from the list.
 Click on “Manual Actions” under “Search Traffic” section.